 Graptopetalum Paraguayense (Ghost Plant)

-Another favourite of ours, Graptopetalum Paraguayense is an attractive spreading plant with pinky leaves arranged in a rosette.
+Graptopetalum Paraguayense is an attractive spreading plant with pinky leaves arranged in a rosette.
 Depending on the conditions, the individual rosettes can reach up to 15cms across and 15cms height.
 In winter, the colour can turn hot pink.
 The plant can spread over large areas and is a fast grower.

 Graptopetalum Paraguayense is pretty versatile and can be grown in full sun as well as shade.
 Plants in shade will have less compact rosettes and leaves that are not as colourful.
-In sun the rosettes will be tighter and more pinky.
+In sun the rosettes will be tighter and more pink.

 This succulent is definitely a worthwhile addition as it is extremely hardy and very attractive.
 It covers the ground and therefore can trap embers between the chunky leaves effectively.
 It is also one of those amazing succulents that have the ability to produce a whole new plant out of a single leaf and so can be propagated very easily.